 Fregola, as you probably know, originates from the south side of Sardinia (in Italy).
-It has often been compared to Israeli couscous, but with a nutty flavor.
-If you are interested, this Fregola Salad with Roasted Red Pepper is another one of my favorite winter salads.
+It has often been compared to Israeli couscous, but with a wonderful nutty flavor.

 So you can well imagine that a recipe entitled Simple Fregola Spinach Pomegranate Winter Salad has a lot going for it.
 I will usually cook the fregola until there is still a chew to it.
 So, the time on my package indicates the cook time as 14-17 minutes.
 I will cook the fregola for about 10-12 minutes.

 Once the fregola has cooled off, I add the rest of the ingredients (spinach, parsley, toasted walnuts) and combine them all together.
 I will then drizzle the salad with a balsamic vinaigrette.
 Finally, the pomegranate arils are gently folded in.
 Just in case you are wondering, leftovers make great packed lunches.

 Origins of the recipe for Simple Fregola Spinach Pomegranate Salad:

 A few years ago, I purchased a cookbook by Diane Henry called Plenty.
 If you like fresh, whole and unprocessed foods, that are in season, this cookbook is for you.
 Ms. Henry is truly a wizard at food combinations that actually create tastes explosions!